CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 You’ll be asked for a preset; choose “Manually select features”.

 You'll be prompted with a list of features to choose.
-Use the spacebar to select:
+Use the arrow keys and spacebar to select:

 * Babel
 * Vuex